Back

 Inscriptions

-In the lower right corner there is the author’s signature Pinelli written in italics.
-In the center of the engraving under the image there is the work’s title Marinari sul Molo di Napoli, ascoltando l’Istoria di Rinaldo.
-There is a number "47" in the upper right corner above the plate.
+In the lower right corner, there is the author's signature Pinelli, written in italics.
+In the centre of the engraving, under the image, is the work's title: Marinari sul Molo di Napoli, ascoltando l'Istoria di Rinaldo.
+The number "47" is in the upper right corner above the plate.